 6. /storyforge:world-builder the-lighthouse-keeper

-β Setting: Fictional North Sea island "Kargholm"
+β Setting: fictional North Sea island "Kargholm"

-β Travel Matrix: 6 locations with travel times
+β Travel matrix: 6 locations with travel times

-β Canon log initially populated
+β Canon log seeded

-7. /storyforge:chapter-writer the-lighthouse-keeper 01
+8. /storyforge:chapter-writer the-lighthouse-keeper 01

 β Scene-by-scene mode (recommended)

-β 3 scenes at ~900 words each
+β 3 scenes ~900 words each

 β Each scene: inline review comments possible

-8. /storyforge:chapter-reviewer the-lighthouse-keeper 01
+10. /storyforge:chapter-reviewer the-lighthouse-keeper 01

-β 28-point check
+β 28-point check incl.
+POV boundary

-10. /storyforge:manuscript-checker the-lighthouse-keeper
+10c. /storyforge:manuscript-checker the-lighthouse-keeper

-β Cross-chapter analysis
+β Cross-chapter analysis at drafting β revision transition

 β Interactive fix mode